codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 ### Extracting connected components from binary image
 * Connected components in binary images are areas of non-zero values.
 * different components don't touch each other, there are zeros around each one.
-* Finding connected components in an image is much faster then finding all contours.So it's possible to quickly exclude all irrelevant paths of the image according to connected commponent features.
+* Finding connected components in an image is much faster then finding all contours.So it's possible to quickly exclude all irrelevant paths of the image according to connected component features.

 Description | command